 First two weeks: Discussion and lab (D/L) section begin on the first day of instruction.
 You must attend your discussion and laboratory (DL) sections during the first two weeks of class to remain enrolled in the class.
+If you are in a time zone that makes attending your discussion section difficult, let your section GSI know.
 Any enrollment changes must be done via CalCentral.
 You must attend your enrolled DL section.
 If you still have a problem, then contact the Head GSI.

-Drop Deadline: September 1
+Drop Deadline: September 4th